jcai849/stats-781/notes/journal.md

 - [udpipe](https://github.com/bnosac/udpipe) performs tokenisation, parts of speech tagging (which serves as the foundation for textrank), and more, based on the well-recognised C++ [udpipe library](http://ufal.mff.cuni.cz/udpipe), using the [Universal Treebank](https://universaldependencies.org)
 - [BTM](https://github.com/bnosac/BTM) performs Biterm Topic Modelling, which is useful for "finding topics in short texts (as occurs in short survey answers or twitter data)".
 It uses a somewhat complex sampling procedure, and like LDA topic modelling, requires a corpus for comparison.
 Based on [C++ BTM](https://github.com/xiaohuiyan/BTM)
 - [crfsuite](https://github.com/bnosac/crfsuite) provides a modelling framework, which is currently outside our current scope, but could be useful later
+- In the analysis / removal of names, an important component of a text, [humaniformat](https://github.com/ironholds/humaniformat/) is likely to be useful
+- [CRAN Task View: Web Technologies and Services](https://cran.r-project.org/web/views/WebTechnologies.html) for importing texts from the internet

 ### Other Text Analytics Applications